JCKodel/kfx_dependency_injection/README.md

 1) Allows registration of transient and singleton dependencies
 2) Covers misconfigured lint options (such as using generic methods without providing generic types)
-3) The injector has a `PlatformInfo` available, so you can decide what to inject based on media (web, desktop or mobile) and host (window, linux, macos, android or ios)
+3) The injector has a `PlatformInfo` available, so you can decide what to inject based on media (web, desktop or mobile) and host (Windows, Linux, MacOS, Android or iOS)
 4) Flutter web safe, including `PlatformInfo`
 5) No external dependencies

 ## Usage

-For example, you can define an authentication system as a set of empty common methods (in an abstract class, which is the closest you can get right now of a true interface in Dart).
+For example, you can define an authentication system as a set of empty common methods (in an abstract class, which is the closest you can get right now to a true interface in Dart).
 Then, you implement the authentication itself on another class, let's say, using Firebase authentication.
 Wanna use AWS Incognito?
 Just reimplement that abstract class using Incognito e change the registration to point to it.
 Done, without breaking changes.